co2-git/web-rockets/README.md

 web-rockets
 ===

-Start/stop a socket.io server in a few lines.
+Start/stop and customize a socket.io server in a few lines.
 Useful for prototyping.

 # Install